Estimate Time6 min

 Not keeping enough cash on hand

-Plan for recurring costs, such as your mortgage payment, and also for irregular expenses like repairs.
+Plan for recurring costs, such as your mortgage payment and regular maintenance, and also for unexpected expenses like repairs.
 Make sure to create enough of a buffer in your cash flow so you can ride out periods of high expenses.

 Not researching the local area